 The zebra danio has a reputation as one of the easiest fish to breed in the hobby, and they can be a great way for a beginner to experience breeding fish for the first time.

 Like many other fish, zebra danios first must be conditioned to trigger their mating behavior.
 The first step in breeding them should always be to separate the sexes into their own tanks.
 The females can be identified by their plump bodies and rounded bellies, while the males tend to have more streamlined and narrow bodies.

 After the sexes have been placed in separate tanks, they should be fed live food for at least a week.
 If live food isn’t available, a high quality frozen food can be substituted.
 Over the course of a week, the female will begin to plump up visibly, as they begin to swell with eggs.

 While the fish are being conditioned, a special breeding tank should be set up.
 It should be fully cycled and should only be filled with a few inches of treated water, with river rocks or marbles lining the bottom.
 The rocks or marbles are integral to the breeding process since it allows the eggs to fall between them – and out of the reach of the hungry parents.

 After the fish have finished being conditioned, they can be introduced into the breeding tank, and spawning will normally occur the next day.
 After spawning, the females will be noticeably thinner, and if they haven’t spawned after a day, they should be moved back into their separate tanks to begin the process over again.

 When it comes to parental care, zebra danios are not exactly the model parents of the fish world.
 They should be removed immediately from the breeding tank after they have spawned, as they are more than happy to eat every egg that they can find.
-This is why it’s so important to use the marble setup, since it’s unlikely any eggs will survive without it.
+Therefore, it’s important to use the marble setup since it’s unlikely any eggs will survive without it.